reflex-frp/reflex-dom-lazy/README.md

 ```

-The following attributes are applied to the scrollable viewport that contains the list:
+The following attributes are applied to the scrollable viewport that contains
+the list.
+The overflow attribute is particularly important!

 ```haskell